zmahfuz0613/css-animations-lesson/README.md

 You can work on your own, in pairs, or in groups of three.
 Here are your options:

 - Add another planet or two to the solar system we've been building!!
 - Interested in how CSS animations can be used for microinteractions?
 I'll be doing a mini-lecture on that, based on a [dot wiggler](http://codepen.io/jlr7245/pen/zZemXE) I've been testing out.
-(I'll also walk through the DOM stuff that makes the gameboard generate randomly.)
 - Get another index card and test out your skills with the `transform` property!!!
 - Dig into one of the following examples & see if you can understand how it works.
 Any questions?
 Ask!
     - [Day Night Simulation](http://codepen.io/Catagen/pen/PqYdXR/)